maflcko/b-c-gui-translations-review/reviews/cs.md

         <translation>Vytvořit bez podpisu</translation>

 ERR
-The shortcut key indicator (&amp;) is missing in the Czech translation, which could lead to the loss of keyboard shortcut functionality.
-The translation should include exactly one '&' character as in the source.
+The accelerator ampersand from the source is missing; there must be exactly one '&' in the translation.

 Correct translation:
-Vytvořit &bez podpisu
+&Vytvořit bez podpisu
 ```

 <!-- cache_translation_check_cs_f5a062154ebe68e07d6877864c43d824a27779809ec9426035ed6f5d756608ca -->